Are Hiring Couples A Thing Of The Past?

 Caution: Make sure you have something in writing outlining how much time you are given to vacate.
 Some companies will tell you 48 hrs. to move out.
 Luckily, I had a signed agreement giving me a week.

-;) Let your efforts rise above your excuses
+Let your efforts rise above your excuses3 -

 Hey Doc!
-We're glad you added your 2 cents worth, that's what we're here for :) Happy posting!
+We're glad you added your 2 cents worth, that's what we're here for Happy posting!0

 I would LOVE to have a free apt and have no commute to work.
 Work with my hubby?
 Is this for real?!